Northern

 3/ Use the Fill Holes feature of Northern Eclipse.

-4/ Now Threshold just the holes and then use Copy Plane to pull out the
+4/ Now Threshold just the holes and then use Copy Plane to pull out the Threshold Plane.

 5/ Use Binary Operations to skeletonize (exhaustive) on the Threshold Plane.